 Green Mountain College is on 155-acres of land.
 They are situated between the Adirondack and Green Mountains.
 They have several sustainability programs to help them reduce their environmental footprint.
 They offer a major in Adventure Education, and a minor in Adventure Recreation.
 They have an aquarium club, animal and welfare appreciation groups, and other clubs that help students get in touch with nature.

 Evergreen’s 1,000-acres campus has winding trails, lush forests, an organic farm, and its own beach on Puget Sound.
 Evergreen College is nearby Mount Rainier and Olympic National Parks.
-Students have the privilege of being close to skiing and snowboarding.
-Near campus are a series of community gardens available to students and the public.
-The University offers a Reservation-Based Community Program that allows students to get experience on an Indian reservation.
+Students have the privilege of being close to skiing, snowboarding, mountain biking, boating, and surfing.
+On campus are a series of community gardens available to students and the public.
+The College offers a Reservation-Based Community Program that allows students to get experience on an Indian reservation.

 As far as classes go, almost 90% of the classes have less than 50 students and many offer extensive fieldwork opportunities.
 They also have an Outdoor Program that is a resource to help all students to explore the area, develop skills, and build community through clinics, trips, and leadership development.